 Then Marguerite joined the staff of the Marketing Services department at The New York Times.
 She worked as a Copywriter, creating sell sheets and advertising materials for special advertising sections.

 From 2002 until 2010, Marguerite worked as a freelance writer and editor, taking on projects that stimulate her curious mind and growth as an individual.
+In her spare time, she wrote mystery novels.

 In 2010, she accepted a full-time position with Advanstar as Web Editor for License Global! magazine, a business-to-business publication dedicated to the licensing industry.
 In 2011, she accepted a position as Managing Editor for Fashionablymarketing.me, a digital publication devoted to cutting-edge fashion marketing strategies.